Easily and securely access your computer remotely from a Chromebook

 - Open the Chrome browser on the computer you wish to access remotely.

-- From the Remote Desktop site, click on the tab that says Remote Access.
+On the Remote Desktop site, click on the tab that says Remote Access.

-Click on the blue arrow in the box that says Set up remote access to download the remote access package.
+Click on the downwards-pointing blue arrow in the box that says Set up remote access to download the remote access installer package.

-When the install package downloads, be sure to also click on the blue Add to Chrome extension box for quick access.
+A new tab on the Chrome web store will open up.
+Click on Add to Chrome to add the Chrome Remote Desktop extension for quick access.

-Follow the instructions and grant the necessary permissions to set up and install Chrome Remote Desktop.
+After carefully reading the permissions required, select Add extension when a prompt asking Add "Chrome Remote Desktop"? pops up.

+- To install the remote access package, select Yes when prompted Do you want to allow this app to make changes to your device?

+After installation, Choose a name for your host computer and click Next.

-Set up a PIN for this computer so that you can access it remotely from another device.
+Set up a six-digit PIN for this computer so that you can access it remotely from another device and click Start.

 When you're ready to share the screen with another computer, click on the Chrome Remote Desktop extension from your Chrome toolbar.

 Note that you may have to grant this app permission to operate on your computer or modify your computer's security permissions.
+These must be granted if you want to use the Chrome Remote Desktop feature on your computer.

 How to use Chrome Remote Desktop from a Chromebook